-One important task of the A4C infrastructure is to verify a user's identity before allowing him to have access to services.
-Whilst knowing the identity of a user is the main requirement for service accounting and charging, for privacy issues users often prefer to use different digital identities when accessing different services.
+One of the most important tasks of the A4C infrastructure is to verify a user's identity before granting him access to services.
+Whilst knowing the identity of a user is the main requirement for service accounting and charging, for privacy purposes users often prefer to use different digital identities when accessing different services.
 The A4C infrastructure supports the multi-domain provisioning of services by offering a federated identity mechanism that allows Single Sign-On (SSO) and provides support for virtual user identities.
 A virtual user identity is created whenever a user wants to use a service of a service provider without revealing his real identity to that provider.
 The main requirement for providing SSO and virtual identity support is to have trust agreements between different administrative domains.

-Figure 12 Akogrimo example of trust establishment
+Figure 13 Akogrimo example of trust establishment